Meloneneis/meloneneis.github.io/_posts/2023-11-29-DL-in-the-Science-blog-post.md

   <figcaption style="text-align: center;">Fig. 2 <b>(animated and own creation, except Protein Structure from paper)</b></figcaption>
 </figure>

-Figure two illustrates that ESMFold takes two inputs: a pair representation and a sequence representation, in contrast to the multiple sequence alignment (MSA) representation used in AlphaFold's Evoformer.
+Figure 2 illustrates that ESMFold takes two inputs: a pair representation and a sequence representation, in contrast to the multiple sequence alignment (MSA) representation used in AlphaFold's Evoformer.
 The folding block in ESMFold is a simplified version of the Evoformer, eliminating the need for axial attention thanks to the one-dimensional nature of the sequence representation.
 The pair representation acts as a detailed blueprint, laying out the potential interactions between amino acid pairs.
 In the folding block, the pair representation is regularly updated to reflect the latest changes in the sequence data.
 This process involves a back-and-forth adjustment where updates to the sequence and its geometry are made together, keeping both the sequence information and the spatial relationships between amino acids in sync.
 After this process, the refined sequence and pair representation is passed to the structure module, which translates the abstract representation of the protein's sequence into concrete three-dimensional coordinates, effectively mapping the protein's structure in space.

 Both these models are then compared on datasets CAMEO and CASP14 on their TM-Score, which measures the similarity between the predicted structure and the ground truth.

 ## Experiment Results of ESM-2 and ESMFold
 ### Unsupervised Contact Map for LY3W
-The following figure shows the contact map for every amino acid pair in the protein LY3W.
+Figure 3 shows the contact map for every amino acid pair in the protein LY3W.
 The ground truth is depicted in the upper left whereas the contact prediction for the ESM-2 via the weighted attention map is shown in the bottom right half.
 <figure style="width:50%; margin-right: 10px;">
  <img src="/images/contactmap.jpg" alt="Contact Map for LY3W">
  <figcaption style="text-align: center;">Fig. 3 <b>(Source: Paper)</b></figcaption>